 See our Wilderness Permit Reservations page for more information about permits.

-Twenty-five years ago, Congress designated 95% of Olympic National Park as Wilderness.
-The 1964 Wilderness Act directs federal agencies to manage wilderness so as to preserve its wilderness character.
+In 1988, Congress designated 95% of Olympic National Park as Wilderness.
+In December 2016, Congress re-designated the "Olympic Wilderness" as the "Daniel J. Evans Wilderness" to honor Senator Evans' dedication to preserving our wildest places.
+The Wilderness Act of 1964 directs federal agencies to manage wilderness so as to preserve its wilderness character.
 Find out more about National Park Service Wilderness areas, wilderness designation, the Wilderness Act and other nearby wilderness areas.